 Engineering Technology and Applied Sciences Building

-The Engineering Technology and Applied Sciences Building was completed in 1987, houses the Graduate Institute of Technology and the Departments of Applied Science, Construction Management, Engineering Technology, and Nursing.
-The 180,000 square foot building also houses the Colleges of Science and Mathematics, parts of the Donaghey College of Engineering and Information Technology, Nanotechnology Center, Office of Innovation and Commercialization, and Earthquake Center.
+The Engineering Technology and Applied Sciences Building was completed in 1987, houses the Graduate Institute of Technology and the departments of Construction Management and Engineering Technology.
+The 180,000 square foot building also houses parts of the Donaghey College of Engineering and Information Technology.

 Facilities Management Building

-The Facilities Management Building, formerly the Seymour Terry Army Reserve Center, was leased to UALR in 1990.
+The Facilities Management Building, formerly the Seymour Terry Army Reserve Center, was leased to UA Little Rock in 1990.
 The 2.66-acre site was constructed in 1951 and now houses Facilities Management and MidSOUTH Center for Leadership and Training, a program of the School of Social Work.
 MidSOUTH also administers the Academy for Family-Centered Training at the Baker Building at Markham and University.

 Fine Arts Building

 The Fine Arts Building, completed in the fall of 1977, houses the Departments of Art and Music as well as the Community School of the Arts.
 In addition to general classrooms and highly specialized instructional space for the two departments, the building includes three galleries and the 312-seat Stella Boyle Smith Concert Hall, which was renovated in 2010.

 James H. Fribourgh Hall

 James H. Fribourgh Hall (formerly the Natural Sciences Building, initially completed in 1975), contains laboratories, faculty offices, classrooms, and other facilities for the Departments of Earth and Life Sciences as well as the Planetarium with its 40-foot dome.
 The building also houses the Arkansas STRIVE Program of the Arkansas Small Business and Technology Development Center.